Blinken says China acting 'more aggressively abroad'

 In his first speech to Congress last Wednesday, he pledged to maintain a strong US military presence in the Indo-Pacific and to boost US technological development.

-The United States has a long-standing commitment under the Taiwan Relations Act to ensure that self-governing Taiwan has the ability to defend itself and to sustain peace and security in the western Pacific, Mr Blinken said.
+The US has a long-standing commitment under the Taiwan Relations Act to ensure that self-governing Taiwan has the ability to defend itself and to sustain peace and security in the western Pacific, Mr Blinken said.

-Taiwan has complained over the past few months of repeated missions by China's air force near the island, which China claims as its own.